SORMAS-Foundation/SORMAS-Project/GUIDE_ADD_NEW_FIELD.md

 1. Identify the class where the field needs to be added.
 For most scenarios you will only need to have a look at CaseDataDto.java and all the fields used in there, e.g. SymptomsDto.
 2. Add the field as a private member of the class with a get- and set-method.
 In addition a static final String to be used as a constant to identify the field.
 3. If the field has pre-defined values add a enum in the package of the class.
 Have a look at one of the existing enums for reference.
-3. Add the caption to captions.properties and description to description.properties in the project resources.
+4. Add the caption to captions.properties and description to description.properties in the project resources.
 For enums add all values to enum.properties.
    ```
    Symptoms.soreThroat = Sore throat/pharyngitis
    ```
+5. *Very important*: We have now officially made a change to the API which likely means that old versions are no longer fully compatible.
+   When data with the new field is send to a mobile device with an old version, it will not now about the field and the data is lost on the device.
+   When the data is send back to the server the empty field may override any existing data and it's now also lost on the server itself.
+   To avoid this the following has to be done:
+   * Open the InfoProvider.getMinimumRequiredVersion method.
+   * Set the version to the current development version (without the -SNAPSHOT).
+You can find the current version in the maven pom.xml configuration file.

 ## II.
 Adding the field to the SORMAS backend

 The SORMAS backend is responsible for persisting all data into the servers database and to make this data accessible.